I hope you read the title of this post to the tune of Silver Bells. The Bing Crosby version, naturally.

 Also worth noting: Christmas Eve is traditionally a day of fast and total abstinence as well.

-I don’t know about you, but as a typically indulgent American, I’ve never been very good at fasting.
-Lately, I’ve noticed more and more people are advocating fasting as a counter-measure in today’s troubling times.
-This is the first year I will be observing these fasts, and I’ve got to tell you, I’m already pretty famished and a bit punchy.
+These days, I’ve noticed more and more people are advocating fasting as a counter-measure in today’s troubling times.
+I don’t know about you, but as a typically indulgent American, I was never been very good at fasting until I started practicing it for health reasons, but it’s still a challenge.
 But the way I see it, there’s no point in continuing to put off the inevitable penance that I’m going to have to do for being a big, fat sinner.
 To say nothing about making reparations for the increasingly hostile darkness of a world steeped in its own sins.

 Fasting isn’t going to get easier at some point in the future when I get “holier.”
 In fact, I’m guessing the latter isn’t going to happen until I master the former.
 I don’t think there’s ever been a time where fasting and penance are more needed than right this moment.
 We can’t rely on others to do it for us.
 Gotta cowboy up and put our mortification where our mouth is.